 Action Plan for a Reimagined NY

-Created by Governor Andrew Cuomo and chaired by Eric Schmidt, Co-Founder of Schmidt Futures and former CEO of Google, New York State's 16-member blue-ribbon Commission developed recommendations that will leverage technology to build back a better and more resilient New York with greater opportunity for all.
+Created by former Governor Andrew Cuomo and chaired by Eric Schmidt, Co-Founder of Schmidt Futures and former CEO of Google, New York State's 16-member blue-ribbon Commission developed recommendations that will leverage technology to build back a better and more resilient New York with greater opportunity for all.
 This Commission included educators, innovators, labor organizers, business leaders, and artists from across the state.
 To ensure the Commission’s outcomes reflected the diversity of the communities across New York State, the team held over 40 listening sessions, conducted hundreds of interviews, and organized three surveys to engage thousands of New Yorkers.

 The Reimagine New York Commission’s final report recommends initiatives already underway to build back a better and more resilient New York.
 The final recommendations of the Commission span its three focus areas: connectivity, telehealth and work.
-The report, “Action Plan for a Reimagined New York,” highlights key initiatives that are already underway through innovative public-private partnerships as well as major legislation that Governor Cuomo included in his 2021 Executive Budget, including the first-in-the-nation guarantee of affordable internet for low-income families and legislation to expand and improve access to telehealth.
+The report, “Action Plan for a Reimagined New York,” highlights key initiatives that are already underway through innovative public-private partnerships as well as major legislation that then-Governor Cuomo included in his 2021 Executive Budget, including the first-in-the-nation guarantee of affordable internet for low-income families and legislation to expand and improve access to telehealth.

 Read the Action Plan